 4 - How are the funds approved and disbursed?

 Applications will be reviewed by the Storyteller Relief Fund Committee, which is composed of a diverse cross-section of the storytelling community.
 The Committee will use its discretion to determine which applications can be funded based on urgency and availability of funds.
 We know we cannot help everyone to the extent that help is needed.
 Applicants will be directed to additional resources as needed and available.

 Upon approval, the committee will notify the ASST Treasurer.
 ASST will disburse the funds to the applicant either by check or payment via PayPal.

 Questions in regard to the guidelines and application process can be directed to:

 Nicolette Nordin Heavey

 ASST, and by extension the Storyteller Relief Fund Committee, does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status in any of its activities or operations.
 These activities include, but are not limited to, staff selection, committee selection, and provision of services and funding.

-Artists Standing Strong Together has applied for nonprofit status under Section501(c)(3) of the Internal Revenue Code.
+Artists Standing Strong Together (ASST) is qualified as a charitable organization under Section501(c)(3) of the Internal Revenue Code.